Jari Kurri

-Kurri's no. 17 jersey was retired by the Edmonton Oilers and Jokerit.
-Internationally, Kurri played on the Finland men's national ice hockey team, and was inducted into the IIHF Hall of Fame in 2000.
-Since 2019, Kurri is the general manager and owner of Jokerit.
+Kurri's No. 17 jersey was retired by the Edmonton Oilers and Jokerit.
+Internationally, Kurri played on the Finland men's national ice hockey team, winning a bronze medal at the 1998 Winter Olympics.
+He was inducted into the IIHF Hall of Fame in 2000 and the Hockey Hall of Fame in 2001.
+After his playing career ended, Kurri served as the general manager of the Finnish national team from 2003 to 2014 before becoming GM of Jokerit in 2013; he became owner in 2019 before selling the team in 2022.
+In 2017, Kurri was named one of the 100 Greatest NHL Players in history.